 One of the main problems when it comes to getting poor results from small business marketing is that many businesses talk far too much about themselves.
 Take a look at a few small business websites and I’m sure you’ll quickly see what I mean.

-Most tend to just describe who they are, what they do and where to find them – and leave the rest to the customer.
+Most tend to just describe who they are, what they do and where to find them – and leave the customer to figure out the rest.
 There’s usually very little focus on the kinds of problems they solve for their customers and why they should buy from them rather than their competitors.

 So, to grow your small business sustainably and reliably, you should focus on your customers.
 This will get you much better results from your small business marketing – whether that’s more engagement, better conversion rates, or more repeat business and referrals.
 Let’s have a look at how you can achieve that.